In this article, I am going to discuss different methods how to propagate Begonia maculata.

 Step 1: Take a Stem Cutting

-Using the same technique as above, cut the stem using a clean pair of scissors or use a pruned cutting so that you do not have to waste any more of your branches.
+Using the same technique as above, cut the stem using a clean pair of scissors or a pruned cutting so you do not have to waste more of your branches.

 Step 2: Place your Cutting in a Rich Potting Mix

-Unlike the first method in which you placed your cutting in a jar full of room temperature water, use a rich and moistened potting mix this time.
+Unlike the first method, where you place your cutting in a jar full of room temperature water, use a rich and moistened potting mix this time.

-Afterward, put the plant pot in a location where it gets plenty of indirect light and gives it an abundance of time to grow and sprout new roots.
+Afterward, put the plant pot in a location where it gets plenty of indirect light and gives it ample time to grow and sprout new roots.

-Then, wait for a few more weeks before fresh leaves from the stem rise above the soil.
+Then, wait a few more weeks before fresh leaves from the stem rise above the soil.

 Step 3: Ensure Proper Humidity

-One of them is simply buying an inexpensive humidifier in which you can set the desired level of moisture for your plant.
+One of them is simply buying an inexpensive humidifier to set the desired moisture level for your plant.

-If you are not willing to accept a humidifier, you can cover your plant with a clear plastic bag and seal it slightly over the edges to keep humidity intact.
+If you are unwilling to accept a humidifier, you can cover your plant with a clear plastic bag and seal it slightly over the edges to keep humidity intact.

-You can always remove the cover every once in a while, to let your plant breathe properly and ensure the optimum airflow.
+You can always remove the cover every once in a while to let your plant breathe properly and ensure optimum airflow.

 Step 4: Do a Resistance Check

-After a few weeks, it is now time to check if your newly built leaves and stems have built resistance in them.
+After a few weeks, it is time to check if your newly built leaves and stems have built resistance.

-This will be a test to check if they have appropriately grown or if their growth is still stunted.
+This will be a test to check whether they have grown appropriately or are still stunted.
 Tug the stem in your direction.

-If you feel that the branch is showing resistance and pulling itself towards the soil, this is an indicator that the plant has built deep roots inside the ground and is now fully intact.
+If you feel that the branch is resisting and pulling itself towards the soil, the plant has built deep roots inside the ground and is now fully intact.

 Start treating your cutting like a typical plant once its root system’s developed.